 But what if your site is hacked and everything is deleted?
 What if you update some PHP code, and everything goes bonkers?
 In that case, you’ll need a recent backup to restore your site.

 You need to make routine backups of your blog, just in case.
 Some hosting companies, like HostGator, run daily backups automatically for you.
 With others, you’re on your own.

 Backing up your blog manually is just not a good use of your time, especially when there’s a free plugin that will do it for you.

 With the UpdraftPlus WordPress plugin, you can back up both your database and all your WordPress files on a schedule.
 You can either download your backups or send them to a cloud service like Google Drive or Dropbox.

 UpdraftPlus is included in my list of the best WordPress plugins for new blogs here.

 Did you learn about any new tools here?
 Let me know which ones!

-And... if there's any tools you use, let me know too.
-I'm always on the lookout for new tools to add to my workflow.
+And… if there are any blog tools you use, let me know too.
+I’m always on the lookout for the best blogging tools to add to my workflow.